ConcealNetwork/conceal-guardian/INSTALL.md

 This controls if your node will be accessible from the internet or not.
 If you run this internally then answer `NO`.
 If people will use it from the internet and connect to it, then you need to answer `YES`.

+> Will your node have auto update enabled?

+This option controls if your Guardian will try to autoupdate the daemon (node).
+If true then the Guardian will check every hour if there is a new version available and update it, if it is.

 > Do you want to be listed in the nodes pool?

 Decide if you will be listed in the explorer nodes pool.